jackarnoldan/Relic/README.md

 # Relic: Digital Money Without Blockchain

 Relics is digital money reborn: 20 million `.rlx` files, each a unique, cryptographically secure unit of value.
 No blockchain, no miners, no bloat—just raw, unstoppable money that works offline on a USB stick, QR code, or even a toaster.
-Built in C++ with `libsecp256k1`, Relics is faster than Solana, tougher than Bitcoin, and ready to redefine value by July 17, 2025, 17:06:00 +01:00.
+Built in C++ with `libsecp256k1`, Relics is faster than Solana, tougher than Bitcoin, and ready to redefine value .

 Join our community to build the future: [MANIFESTO](MANIFESTO.md).